 How To Get To Vientiane From Vang Vieng

-The best option to travel from Vang Vieng to Vientiane to by minivan or bus.
+The best option to travel from Vang Vieng to Vientiane is by minivan or bus.
 The drive is easy and relatively straight, though saying that it is rather average scenery.

 Kong Lor (Day 6- 8)